Moderate Muslim: Policy View

+Islamic Theological View

-Moderation in Islam and moderate Islam are also terms that occur as interpretation of the Islamic concept of moderation as well as Iqtisad (اقتصاد) and Wasat (وسط).
+From an Islamic standpoint, concepts like wasatiyyah (the middle path) and iqtisad (moderation and frugality) are deeply rooted Quranic principles that advocate for a balanced, ethical lifestyle between extremes.
+Moderation in Islam and moderate Islam are also terms that occur as interpretations of the Islamic concept of moderation as well as Iqtisad (اقتصاد) and Wasat (وسط).
 The Islamic concept of moderation are mentioned in the Quran, and is used to describe the Muslim community:

 And thus we have made you a moderate community that you will be witnesses over the people.